 In 2019, we committed to developing a comprehensive and city-wide response to climate change, in partnership with Waikato-Tainui, Waikato Regional Council, and other key organisations.
 The response will have two focus areas.

 The first is the Hamilton Climate Change Accord - a collaboration between the Council and stakeholders across Hamilton to reduce our city's carbon emissions and adapt the city for the effects of climate change.
 The second is the Hamilton City Council Climate Change Action Plan.
 This will outline how the Council as an organisation will reduce its carbon emissions.

 Hamilton City Council's carbon emissions

-The Council's largest single source of greenhouse gas emissions is biogenic emissions from the city's wastewater treatment plant.
-These emissions are in the process of being calculated.
-Excluding these, from July 2018 to June 2019 the Council emitted 11,033 tonnes of CO2 equivalents (tCO2e), from three main sources:
+The Council's largest single source of greenhouse gas emissions is biogenic methane from the city's wastewater treatment process.
+Between July 2018 and June 2019, the Council's treatment of Hamilton's wastewater produced 11,159 tonnes of CO2 equivalents (tCO2e).

 35.6% (3935 tCO2e) comes from our use of natural gas, diesel and petrol.

 - 2558 tCO2e is the natural gas used at the Wastewater Treatment Plant to generate electricity as an alternative power source during peak electricity tariff times to reduce our electricity bill, the boilers to heat the water for the pools at Waterworld and Gallagher Aquatic Centre and for gas appliances at our various facilities across the city.

 - 1023 tCO2e is the diesel we use to run our trucks, mowers, and utes used across the city.

 - Only 157 tCO2e is from our petrol fleet and 197 TCO2e from our use of LPG.